Trump to Senate: Vote ‘without delay’ on his high court pick

-WASHINGTON (AP) — President Donald Trump on Saturday urged the Republican-run Senate to consider “without delay” his upcoming nomination to fill the Supreme Court seat vacated by the death of Justice Ruth Bader Ginsburg just six weeks before the election.
+WASHINGTON (AP) — President Donald Trump on Saturday urged the Republican-run Senate to consider “without delay” his upcoming nomination to fill the Supreme Court vacancy created by the death of Justice Ruth Bader Ginsburg just six weeks before the election.

-The White House was making preparations to select a nominee for the seat held by Ginsburg, who spent her final years on the bench as the unquestioned leader of the court’s liberal wing.
+The White House was moving quickly to select a nominee, likely before the first presidential debate 10 days away, for the seat held by Ginsburg, who spent her final years on the bench as the unquestioned leader of the court’s liberal wing.

-Senate Majority Leader Mitch McConnell, R-Ky., vowed on Friday night, hours after Ginsburg’s death, to call a vote for whomever Trump nominated.
-Democrats said Republicans should follow the precedent they set in 2016 by not considering a Supreme Court choice in the run-up to an election.
+Senate Majority Leader Mitch McConnell, R-Ky., vowed on Friday night, hours after Ginsburg’s death, to call a vote for Trump’s upcoming nominee.
+Democrats countered that Republicans should follow the precedent that GOP legislators set in 2016 by refusing to consider a Supreme Court choice in the run-up to an election.

 Trump made his view clear in a tweet Saturday: “We were put in this position of power and importance to make decisions for the people who so proudly elected us, the most important of which has long been considered to be the selection of United States Supreme Court Justices.
 We have this obligation, without delay!”

+A close ally, GOP Sen. Lindsey Graham of South Carolina, chairman of the Senate Judiciary Committee, which would hold hearings on a nominee, tweeted that he backed Trump “in any effort to move forward” and fill the vacancy.

-Democratic presidential nominee Joe Biden said any vote should come after the Nov.
+Democratic presidential nominee Joe Biden said any selection should come after the Nov.
 3 election.
-“Voters should pick the president and the president should pick the justice to consider,” Biden said.
+“Voters should pick the president and the president should pick the justice to consider,” he said.

-The impending clash over the vacant seat — when to fill it and with whom — is sure to significantly affect the stretch run of the presidential race, further stirring passions in a nation already reeling from the pandemic that has killed nearly 200,000 people, left millions unemployed and heightened partisan tensions and anger.
+The impending clash over the vacant seat — when to fill it and with whom — scrambles the stretch run of a presidential race for a nation already reeling from the pandemic that has killed nearly 200,000 people, left millions unemployed and heightened partisan tensions and anger.

+Trump scheduled a rally Saturday night in North Carolina that would offer a first look at how he works the court vacancy into his campaign pitch.

+Trump just last week added 20 more names to his roster of potential court nominees, and aides in recent days have focused on a short list heavy on female candidates, according to four White House aides and officials close to the process.
+They spoke on condition of anonymity because they were not authorized to publicly discuss private conversations.

+McConnell has launched a risky, unprecedented strategy.
+It could motivate conservative voters to rally behind Trump and GOP senators or it push away moderates who prefer to see the Senate stick to norms or are fearful of a right-leaning court stripping away women’s right to choose an abortion.

-Typically it takes several months to vet and hold hearings on a Supreme Court nominee, and time is short ahead of the election.
+Typically, it takes several months to vet and hold hearings on a Supreme Court nominee, and time is short before November.
 Key senators may be reluctant to cast votes so close to the election.
 With a slim GOP majority, 53 seats in the 100-member chamber, Trump’s choice could afford to lose only a few.

-Democrats immediate denounced McConnell’s move as hypocritical, pointing out that he refused to call hearings for Merrick Garland, Obama’s pick, 237 days before the 2016 election.
+Democrats immediate denounced McConnell’s move as hypocritical, pointing out that he refused to call hearings for Garland 237 days before the 2016 election.
 The 2020 election is 46 days away.

-Senate Democratic leader Charles Schumer, in a tweet, echoed word for word what McConnell said in 2016 about the Garland nomination: “The American people should have a voice in the selection of their next Supreme Court Justice.
-Therefore, this vacancy should not be filled until we have a new president.”

-Trump said last month that he would “absolutely” try to fill a vacancy if one came up before the end of his first term.
-“I would move quickly, ” Trump said in an interview with conservative radio host Hugh Hewitt.
-“Why not?
-I mean, they would.
-The Democrats would if they were in this position.”

 Four GOP defections could defeat a nomination, while a tie vote could be broken by Vice President Mike Pence.